Autoimmune retinopathy

-Autoimmune retinopathy (AIR) is a rare disease in which the patient's immune system attacks proteins in the retina, leading to loss of eyesight.
-The disease is poorly understood, but may be the result of cancer or cancer chemotherapy.
-The disease is an autoimmune condition characterized by vision loss, blind spots, and visual field abnormalities.
-It can be divided into cancer-associated retinopathy (CAR) and melanoma-associated retinopathy (MAR).
-The condition is associated with retinal degeneration caused by autoimmune antibodies recognizing retinal proteins as antigens and targeting them.
-AIR's prevalence is extremely rare, with CAR being more common than MAR.
-It is more commonly diagnosed in females (approximately 60% of diagnosed patients are females) in the age range of 50–60.
+Autoimmune retinopathy (AIR) is a rare immunological disease in which the patient's immune system attacks proteins in the retina, leading to loss of vision.
+Researchers do not yet fully understand the disease, but it may be the result of cancer or cancer chemotherapy.
+Autoimmune retinopathy is an autoimmune condition characterized by vision loss, blind spots, and visual field abnormalities.
+Autoimmune retinopathy can be divided into paraneoplastic (PAIR) or non-paraneoplastic (nPAIR).
+The nPAIR division can be further divided into cancer-associated retinopathy (CAR) and melanoma-associated retinopathy (MAR).
+The condition is associated with retinal degeneration, when autoimmune antibodies recognize retinal proteins as antigens and target them, leading to retinal degeneration.

 Types

 Cancer-associated retinopathy

 A division of AIR, cancer-associated retinopathy is a paraneoplastic syndrome, which is a disorder caused by an immune system response to an abnormality.
 Autoimmune antibodies target proteins in retinal photoreceptor cells.
-The proteins targeted as antigenic are recoverin, α‐enolase and transducin.
+The proteins targeted as antigenic are recoverin, α-enolase and transducin.
 This autoimmune response leads to photoreceptor cell death.
 It causes progressive vision loss that can lead to blindness.
 CAR is typically associated with the anti-recoverin antibody.